vic-ma/howtodismantle.github.io/_posts/2023-09-27-Peakboard-Hub-Online-Bring-your-boxes-into-the-cloud.md

 Here is an overview of the steps we will take:

-1. **Connect the Box to the cloud.** This makes the Box available to PBHO.
+1. **Connect the Box to the cloud.** This makes the Box visible to PBHO.
 1. **Add the Box to PBHO.**

 See [this article](/Peakboard-Hub-Online-An-introduction-for-complete-beginners.html) to learn the basics of PBHO.